How the Strength of a Magnet Varies with Temperature

 News Feed on This Topic

-- Large ceramic magnet like the 4 ½ inch diameter ring magnet available from
+- Large ceramic ring magnet; 4 ½ inch diameter

 - Tongs for holding magnets (preferably plastic)